maxalbanese/CyberMALT/README.md

   - Emphasis on minimizing false positives through anomaly detection and clustering.
   - Adaptive to new types of cyber threats without requiring payload inspection.

 This repository expands the CyberMALT research paper.
 Each module provides supplementary insights that enhance what is presented in the paper.
-This includes expanded methodologies, More experimental results, and deeper explanations of CyberMALT's processes.
+This includes expanded methodologies, More results, and deeper explanations of CyberMALT's processes.

 ---